 - Make your ideas known by others: Of equal importance is the Thought Leader’s ability to educate others on their ideas.
 It is critical to to share ideas in such a way that you inspire others to want to pass the information along to those in their inner circle.
 So, package your ideas in an accessible and attractive format to distribute to a market hungry for insights and solutions to problems, and those hearing your message will be eager to distribute it accordingly.

 - Communicate with other Thought Leaders: Communicate with other industry thought leaders, those that are shaking up the way their industry operates.
 Those with unique insights and ideas often value like-mindedness.
 They will embrace your approach and engage others willing to listen and learn.

 - Concentrate your messages to the markets that will value your expertise: Your ideas offered must be powerful enough to shift, or contribute to the future direction of an industry, community or even a whole way of thinking.
 If your thought leadership ideas focus on customer engagement, focus on developing relationships and creating connections with those whose interests concur.
 If technological ideas are what you’re known for, engage with other like-minded industry thinkers that will see the value in your message and understand the long-term impact your ideas will have.

 Thought leadership is a unique skillset and way of packaging solutions to problems others may not consider.
 Once you’ve identified this talent within yourself, or developed the skills to be known for what you know, move forward with the communication strategy presented so you can spread your knowledge and ideas successfully.

-The post Achieve Maximum Output – Learn the Best Times of Day to Pay Attention appeared first on Neen James.
+The post Get Others to Pay Attention to Your Thought Leadership appeared first on Neen James.